learn-co-curriculum/curriculum-team/style_guide.md

 ### Do Not Leave Hanging Whitespace at End-of-Line

-When editing it's common to leave hanging whitespace
+When editing it's common to leave hanging whitespace.

 ```
 I hope that this